FrontEnd-ro/frontend.ro/CONTRIBUTING.md

 <hr/>

-### Folder & Component names
+### Folder & file names

-Use `kebab-case` for folder-names, `PascalCase` for component and SCSS module names.
+Use `PascalCase` for components and SCSS module names.

+Add an `index.ts` file inside each component folder which exports the Component so we can easily import it without duplicating names in import path.*

 ```
-/table-of-contents
+/TableOfContents
+  index.ts
   TableOfContents.tsx
   TableOfContents.module.scss
 ```

+`import TableOfContents from '~/components/TableOfContents'`

+\* exceptions to the above `index.ts` rule may happen when we have multiple smaller components that are probably gonna be used together all the time: see `/lessons` folder

 ### Overall styling